priyanshu-bot1/healthbot/README.md

-# 🩺 Healthy Buddy – AI-Powered Student Health Assistant
+# 🩺 Healthy Bot – AI-Powered Student Health Assistant

 Healthy Buddy is an AI-powered health chatbot designed to provide students with reliable health awareness and educational guidance in a simple, interactive, and child-friendly interface.